Brown rot of stone fruits

 - quiescent infection – on green fruit, M. fructicola sometimes forms visible lesions that remain dormant until the fruit approaches maturity.
 Quiescent infections might be invisible or appear as small necrotic or brown-red lesions or haloes on the fruit surface.
 These lesions can become active and cause rotting of the fruit before or after harvest.

 - brown rot of fruit – infection of the fruit usually occurs as the fruit approaches full ripeness.
 A rapidly spreading firm brown rot develops and the fungus produces masses of fawn-coloured spores often in concentric zones.
+Figure 2 shows these symptoms on peach.
 Infected fruit shrivel to a 'mummy'.
-If this remains in the tree it continues to produce spores (Figure 2 and 3).
+If this remains in the tree it continues to produce spores (Figure 3 and 4).
 Brown rotted fruit in cold storage appear black and there may be no signs of sporulation.

 Brown rot can cause serious losses to stone fruit, especially in seasons with very wet weather during flowering or immediately pre-harvest.